-There are a few specific companies that are dominating the discount cell phone plan arena right now.
+There are a few specific companies that are dominating the cheap cell phone plans arena right now.
 And the companies that offer the widest range of plans at the cheapest prices are Visible, Mint Mobile, and Boost.
 But there are also other niche companies out there, with more popping up every day.
-It’s important to know what kind of service you need and what kind of plan will work for you before you switch.
+(Virgin Mobile, Xfinity Mobile, Republic Wireless, Consumer Cellular, Cricket Wireless — to name a few!).
+With so many options that all look the same, it’s important to know what kind of service you need and what kind of plan will work for you before you switch.
 Then go shop the market.

-If you are shopping for multiple family members, it’s important to know that you don’t have to choose the exact same plans or even go with the same provider.
-You might save the most by going in multiple different directions.
+If you are shopping for multiple family members, it’s important to know that you don’t have to choose the exact same unlimited plans or even go with the same phone company.
+You might save the most by going in multiple different directions for mobile plans.

 And be on the lookout for even bigger discounts and sales.
 The major discount cell phone providers will at times offer even better deals for people willing to switch.
 Mint Mobile has been known to offer major discounts to new customers who sign up for a three-month trial.
 So keep your eyes peeled.
 Those insanely low prices could get even lower if you look at the right time.

 Here are some of the more common questions people have about these cheap cell phone plans, coverage for providers, and switching mobile phone carriers.